-Community Outreach Specialist Green Card Jobs
+Green Card Community Outreach Specialist Jobs

 Community Outreach Specialist roles qualify for EB-2 and EB-3 green card sponsorship through the PERM labor certification process when employers document that no qualified U.S. worker is available.
 Nonprofits, healthcare systems, and government contractors are among the most active sponsors.
 Permanent residency, not a temporary visa, is the outcome.

-See All Community Outreach Specialist JobsOverview
+Find Green Card Community Outreach Specialist JobsOverview

-Showing 5 of 8+ Community Outreach Specialist jobs
+Showing 5 of 12+ Community Outreach Specialist jobs

-See all 8+ Community Outreach Specialist jobs
+See all Community Outreach Specialist Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Community Outreach Specialist roles.